BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2A_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 ### Lock Down Your SSH

-If you know your fixed IP address for home, we _highly_ suggest that you lock down your SSH, so that your server can only be logged into from that IP.
+If you know your fixed IP address for home, we _highly_ suggest that you lock down your SSH, so that your server can only be accessed from that IP.
 You can also enter multiple IP addresses if you comma separate them.

 To do so, just replace $YOUR_HOME_IP with your own:
 ```
 $ echo "sshd: $YOUR_HOME_IP" >> /etc/hosts.allow
 $ echo "sshd: ALL" >> /etc/hosts.deny